Delaunay/Gamekit/Docs/FogOfWar/index.rst

 .. note::

-   Image is gray scale, using colors would multuple the memory usage by 3 or 4 with an alpha channel.
+   Image is gray scale, using colors would multiple the memory usage by 3 or 4 with an alpha channel.